michelle-w-br/chatbot_ml/README.md

-# Chatbot intention classification in PyTorch.
+# Custom Chatbot in Python.

-## v1.0
+## v1.0: botpress/voiceflow intent with few data
 Classify simple intention patterns specified by users, with Bag-of-Words model and a simple layer neural network model
 - dataset: dataset/intents.json
 - data.py: defines the chat dataset iterator for the dataloader